 Each student is responsible for meeting the requirements as defined in each course policy distributed at the beginning of each semester.
 All written material must be handed in ON or BEFORE the date assigned.
 Failure to do so (UNLESS prior permission is given by the faculty member) will affect the grade for that assignment.
-If a student misses an examination for an unforeseen situation, the student must make arrangements with the faculty member to take the examination within-one-week of the date on which the examination was originally administered.
+If a student misses an examination for an unforeseen situation, the student must make arrangements with the faculty member to take the examination within one week of the date on which the examination was originally administered.
 Failure to do so will result in a "0" for the exam.
-If a student is late for an examination, they will not be able to take or makeup the exam and will receive a "0" grade.